elide-dev/jpms/CONTRIBUTING.md

-all                            Build all targets and setup the repository. checkerframework               Build Checker Framework. clean                          Clean all built targets. errorprone                     Build the Error Prone Compiler. guava                          Build Guava and all requisite dependencies. help                           Show this help text ('make help'). j2objc                         Build the J2ObjC annotations. repository                     Build the repository layout. samples                        Build samples. setup                          Setup local codebase features; performs first-run stuff. test                           Build and run integration and smoke tests.
+all                            Build all targets and setup the repository. checkerframework               Build Checker Framework. clean                          Clean all built targets. distclean                      Clean downloaded material and local dev tools. errorprone                     Build the Error Prone Compiler. forceclean                     DANGEROUS: Wipe all untracked files and other changes; completely reset. guava                          Build Guava and all requisite dependencies. help                           Show this help text ('make help'). j2objc                         Build the J2ObjC annotations. protobuf                       Build Protocol Buffers. reactivestreams                Build Reactive Streams. repository                     Build the repository layout. reset                          Reset the codebase as well as performing a `distclean`. samples                        Build samples. setup                          Setup local codebase features; performs first-run stuff. test                           Build and run integration and smoke tests. tools                          Build ancillary libraries. update-modules                 Update all sub-modules.
 ```

 **Switches and their defaults:**